rhysseddon/Flags-Quiz-MS2-Project-/TESTING.md

 ![Image](assets/images/readme-images/failed-html-validator.png)
 - When testing I came across the issue that if the user clicked outside of the end modal it would disappear, leaving them with a blank centre container and the buttons still clickable and the flag count and score would also increase when the buttons were clicked.
 To resolve this issue is added the HTML
-` data-keyboard="false" data-backdrop="static"` to the end modal to prevent the click event listener anywhere outside of the "Restart" button.
+` data-keyboard="false" data-backdrop="static"` to the end modal to prevent it disappearing when clicking anywhere but the "Restart" button.
 Credit:  [Stack Overflow](https://stackoverflow.com/questions/16152073/prevent-bootstrap-modal-from-disappearing-when-clicking-outside-or-pressing-esca)

 ## Outstanding Bugs